rach7777/monax-may/_includes/home-content/home-block5-components-b.md

 <a type="button" class="btn btn-eris btn-default btn-lg btn-block" href="https://epm.io">Learn More About EPM</a>

-### Legal Markdown
+### ELM

 #### Putting the "contract" into "smart contract."

-Legal Markdown is the backbone of the Distributed Application Software Stack's legal compliance strategy.
+The Eris Legal Markdown system is the backbone of the Distributed Application Software Stack's legal compliance strategy.
 When combined with EPM and the DeCerver, Legal Markdown provides an ability to link legal contractual agreements to smart contract architecture so that the legal contract's provisions can be incorporated into the smart contract mechanics.

 <a type="button" class="btn btn-eris btn-default btn-lg btn-block" href="https://lmd.io">Learn More About Legal Markdown</a>